GraphiteEditor/Graphite/website/content/contribute/_index.md

 ## Docs.

-We have some documentation [here](https://github.com/GraphiteEditor/Graphite/blob/master/docs/README.md).
-However it could use some improvements and currently isn't a substitute for mentorship described in the section above.
+Look for `README.md` files within select folders of the codebase and read the code comments at the top of some Rust files.
+As many folders are missing docs, this currently isn't a substitute for mentorship described in the section above.
 If you also want to dig into the code and solidify your understanding by writing documentation, that would be equally valuable to the project!

 ## Codebase overview.